LimaSahibzada/Roman-Numerals-Converter/README.md

 ## Project Description 📝

-> this is a Palindrome checker . my secound project in javascript 😊 .
+> this is a Roman Numerals Converter . my secound project in javascript 😊 .

 I've decided to create a Roman numerals converter in HTML, CSS, and JavaScript.
 I am inspired to create this page because it is an excellent way to combine learning with practical application.Additionally, this project can be a fun and engaging way to delve into ancient numeral systems while honing your programming abilities.